linda-seiter/cmsc115/week1_lab/README.md

 Every statement in the `main` method must end with a semicolon.
 Let's fix the syntax error so the program can execute.

-1. Add a semicolon to fix the syntax error.
+1. Add a semicolon to the end of the print statement to fix the syntax error.
    Save the file.
-2. Run `Fixit` to view the output.
+2. Run `Fixit` to confirm the expected output.
-3. Run `FixitTest` to confirm your solution passes the Junit test.

 Close any open files.

-## Task 5 - Printing.java
+## Task 4 - Printing.java

 Click on `Printing.java` to open the file in the editor.